-Figure 12: Reactor-recycle system with two reactants (A + B).
+Figure 11: Reactor-recycle system with two reactants (A + B).

-example, one could keep the recycle D constant and use F_A to control the condenser level (main inventory of A), but the dynamics for this "long level" loop are not favorable and this consistent structure is not self-consistent.
+There exist also other consistent inventory control structures Luyben et al..
+For example, one strategy is to keep the recycle D constant and use $F_A$ to control the condenser level (main inventory of A), but this structure is not local-consistent and the dynamics for this "long" level loop are not favorable.